 You would need to go to eBenefits.va.gov to start the process.

-You will need to provide the evidence of your current physical or mental condition, and evidence of a relationship between your disability and an injury, disease, or event in military service.
+You will need to provide evidence of your current physical or mental condition.
+In addition, you will need to provide evidence of a relationship between your disability and an injury, disease, or event in military service.